sudosubin/awesome-communities/README.md

 <!-- omit from toc -->
 ## Contributing

-Contributions of any kind are always welcome through GitHub Issues and Pull Requests, just follow the [contributing guidelines](./CONTRIBUTING.md).
+Contributions of any kind are always welcome through GitHub Issues and Pull Requests, just follow the [contribution guidelines](./CONTRIBUTING.md).

 <!-- omit from toc -->
 ## License